Honest Underage DUI Attorney in Southwest Michigan

 College students and high school students accused of drinking and driving do not get softer treatment.
 In fact, the alcohol threshold is lower for underage drivers.
 The best hope for avoiding a criminal record and retaining driving privileges is prompt attention by an experienced drunk driving defense lawyer.

-Severe Consequences For Underage Drivers Who Have Had Even One Drink
+Severe Consequences For Underage Drivers

 Under Michigan’s zero tolerance law, a driver under 21 years of age can be cited for a blood alcohol concentration (BAC) of .02 or greater.
 This essentially means any alcohol in one’s system — less than one beer.